Bikatr7/EasyTL/README.md

 ### Credentials Management

-Credentials can be set and validated using `set_credentials` and `validate_credentials` methods to ensure they are active and correct before submitting translation requests.
+Credentials can be set and validated using `set_credentials` and `test_credentials` methods to ensure they are active and correct before submitting translation requests.

 ---------------------------------------------------------------------------------------------------------------------------------------------------